evolvedbinary/hsg-project-wiki/Setup.md

     ![Video showing how to drag folder onto sidebar](https://github.com/HistoryAtState/hsg-project/wiki/images/drag-folder-onto-sidebar.gif)

+## Install Homebrew

-1. Install [Homebrew](http://brew.sh) by copying and pasting this entire command into your Terminal window and hitting return:
+1. Install [Homebrew](https://brew.sh) by copying and pasting this entire command into your Terminal window and hitting return:

         /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

     Follow any instructions that Homebrew presents you with.
 For example, it may prompt you to install Xcode or accept the Xcode license (in which case you should do as directed, and once done, re-enter the command to install Homebrew).

-1. To confirm Homebrew installed correctly, enter this command:
+1. To confirm that Homebrew installed correctly, enter this command:

         brew doctor